 Samples are lysed under highly denaturing conditions at room temperature in the presence of QIAGEN proteinase K and Buffer VXL, which together ensure the inactivation of nucleases.
 Adding Buffer ACB adjusts the binding conditions for the co-purification of DNA and RNA.
-The lysate is then transferred to a QIAamp 96 plate and coated with Ethanol.
+The lysate is then transferred to a QIAamp 96 plate.
 During vacuum, nucleic acids are adsorbed onto the silica membranes while contaminants pass through.
 Three efficient wash steps remove the remaining contaminants and enzyme inhibitors, and nucleic acids are eluted in Buffer AVE.

-Performance is not guaranteed for every combination of starting material and virus species and must be validated by the user.
-Some samples may require a pretreatment (see Table 1 on page 8).
+Performance is not guaranteed for every combination of starting material and pathogen species and must be validated by the user.
+Some samples may require a pretreatment (see page 9).